BeyondTheClouds/enoslib/docs/tutorials/vmong5k.rst

   ``slash_22`` subnet.

 * SSH access will be granted to the VMs using the ``~/.ssh/id_rsa | ~/.ssh/id_rsa.pub`` keypair.
-  So these files should be present in your home directory.
+  So these files must be present in your home directory.